-The MAX41470 sub-GHz ISM RF receiver requires very few external components to complete the receiver signal chain from RF to bits.
+The MAX41473/MAX41474 sub-GHz ISM RF receiver requires very few external components to complete the receiver signal chain from RF to bits.
 Depending on the signal power, data rates as high as 100kbps Manchester (200kbps NRZ) can be achieved.

-This part is designed to receive ASK/OOK or FSK/GFSK modulated data in the 287MHz to 320MHz (nominally 315MHz), 425MHz to 480MHz (nominally 434MHz), and 860MHz to 960MHz (nominally 868MHz or 915MHz) ISM frequency bands.
+The parts are designed to receive ASK/OOK or FSK/GFSK modulated data in the 287MHz to 320MHz (nominally 315MHz), 425MHz to 480MHz (nominally 434MHz), and 860MHz to 960MHz (nominally 868MHz or 915MHz) ISM frequency bands.

-The architecture of the MAX41470 is a low intermediate frequency (low-IF) receiver with digital demodulation.
-The antenna received signal is amplified and downconverted to a 400kHz or 200kHz IF.
+The architecture of the MAX41473/MAX41474 is a low-intermediate frequency (low-IF) receiver with digital demodulation.
+The antenna-received signal is amplified and downconverted to a 400kHz or 200kHz IF.
 The local oscillator (LO) signal for downconversion is generated from an internal fractional-N PLL synthesizer and an external 16MHz crystal.

 The analog receiver bandwidth is 350kHz (when IF = 400kHz) or 175kHz (when IF = 200kHz), corresponding to the IF selection.
 Digital channel filtering with programmable bandwidth is applied before demodulation.
 When the data rate is low, a narrow bandwidth channel filter can be selected to achieve high receiver sensitivity.
-Post-demodulation filtering with a programmable bandwidth is implemented in the digital domain where that filtered output is compared against an adaptive decision threshold to generate a 1-bit oversampled output on the DATA pin.
+Post-demodulation filtering with a programmable bandwidth is implemented in the digital domain where the filtered output is compared against an adaptive decision threshold to generate a 1-bit oversampled output on the DATA pin.

-Supported features of the MAX4147x receiver family include: automatic gain control (AGC), a received signal strength indicator (RSSI), automatic frequency control (AFC), and a frequency error indicator (FEI).
+The supported features of the MAX4147x receiver family include automatic gain control (AGC), a received signal strength indicator (RSSI), automatic frequency control (AFC), and a frequency error indicator (FEI).

-The MAX41470 has an SPI interface to program the internal registers for full control of the device.
-For I2C programmability or preset capability, refer to the MAX41473/MAX41474 data sheet.
-When in programming mode, the MAX41470 can support self-polling operation based on a Manchester-encoded preamble detection to provide an interrupt signal on the DATA pin.
+The MAX41473/MAX41474 has an IC interface to program the internal registers for a full control of the device when the I2C/PRESET pin is connected to VDD.
+Otherwise, the MAX41473/MAX41474 can be configured as a preset.
+Refer to the MAX41470 data sheet for SPI programmability.
+When in the programming mode, the MAX41473/MAX41474 can support self-polling operation based on a Manchester-encoded preamble detection to provide an interrupt signal on the DATA pin.